WanderSC/json-diff/README.md

  * The provided value is a valid base64 json binary data.
  * The provided value won't represent a large data exceeding H2 server limits.
  * The provided identifier will be a valid path variable not exceeding a 255 character limit.
- * Content difference insight will show only display the name of the root JSON nodes with a identified difference.
+ * Content difference insight will only display the name of the root JSON nodes with a identified difference.

 ### Technology